 Read more stair lighting ideas.

 Consider lighting your architectural features in your hall especially if you have a ceiling as beautiful as this one.
 Here we used two layers of Contour HD24 to uplight both the cornice and the barrel vaulted ceiling above.
-The finishing touch is the Lucca uplights to the pillars to guide you through the space.
+This shows off the modelling perfectly with light and shade.
+The finishing touch is the Lucca uplights to the pillars to emphasise the moulding and guide you through the space.

 6.Double height spaces

 With double height entrance halls, remember to light artwork at high level or at the top of the stairs to draw your eye up beyond the ground floor level and expand your sense of space.
 In this image, a framing projector provides precision illumination to this bright canvas.
 Alternatively, use a directional Polespring downlight with the correct beam width to bring focus to your artwork or sculptures.